GrzegorzKozub/arch/README.md

   - Disable product analytics, daily usage ping and diagnostic reports
   - Enable Safe Browsing
   - Don't allow sites to send notifications
+  - Allow camera and microphone access to Teams
   - Join the Sync Chain and sync everything
   - Install your extensions
   - Disable wallets and hide the button